Use Cases

 Real-world IT/OT environments require scalable, reliable and controlled infrastructure operations.

-Use Case: Controlled Updates from BIOS to AI Workloads
+Controlled Updates from BIOS to AI Workloads

 Modern IT/OT environments require continuous updates across the entire operational stack - from BIOS, firmware and operating systems to Kubernetes platforms, containers and AI workloads.